Seattle Off The Beaten Path

 Belltown Neighborhood: 2100 4th Ave, Seattle, WA

 “What?
-Take my guests to a movie theater?
+Go to a movie theater?
 That’s crazy!”
 Well, we disagree, respectfully of course.
 Sometimes after walking around all over the city, it’s nice to have a seat and take a breather and there are few places better to do that than Cinerama.

 Cinerama is a historic movie theater owned by Paul Allen, co-founder of Microsoft.
 It plays classics as well as select new releases.
 It’s quite a pleasant movie-going experience - solving all the little annoyances of movie-going so you can fully enjoy the show.
 First off, you reserve your seats online so no more stressing out about finding good seats.
 It’s comfortable stadium seating so every seat has a great view.
 Plus, there’s plenty of leg room such that you don’t even have to get up when people pass.
 The screen is huge and the sound quality is awesome.
 It’s rare that one raves about concession food, but Cinerama has a solid selection.
 We love that they support local businesses and feature Washington beer, wine, cider and snacks like Brave Horse Tavern Pretzels, Uli’s Famous Sausage and Theo’s chocolate.
 Not to miss: Their chocolate-covered popcorn is so addictive it’s hard not to finish it off before the movie even starts.

-Wherever you take your out-of-town guests, from crazy-crowded tourist trap to the local neighborhood spot that has the best cold-brew coffee, it’s the time spent with friends and family that matters.
+Whether you’re visiting the crazy-crowded tourist trap or the local neighborhood spot that has the best cold-brew coffee, it’s having exciting new experiences that matter.
 Have fun!